omfdydx/docker_debugger/Readme.md

 Lightweight Docker utility for curl, wget, ping, screen, psql, mysql, et al

-Packed with a simple api server to keep it even if there are some scripts up and running in screen or bash
+Packed with a simple api server to keep it running even if you come out of the container.
+Long time taking tasks like
+<backup or restore> kind of tasks can be achieved using this utility even if you come out of the container

 ## Usage